rvailleux/presentations/Web_technologies_for_application_2023/slides.md

 ---

 ## Where to start?
-1. **Get a view on the architecture** (20min by Tashi): https://www.youtube.com/watch?v=5ci91dfKCyc
+1. **Have a glance at the architecture** (20min by Tashi): https://www.youtube.com/watch?v=5ci91dfKCyc
 2. **Try plain WebRTC**: https://webrtc.org/ or https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API or https://web.dev/webrtc-basics/
-3. **Find it too hard** and look for shortcuts: some video service platforms offers out-of-the-box WebRTC SDK to speed up and stabilise your app: https://bfy.tw/UBcM
+3. **Find it too hard** and look for shortcuts: some real-time video service platforms offers out-of-the-box WebRTC SDK to speed up and stabilise your app: https://bfy.tw/UBcM

 ---
 ## These slides